-) on a background thread very often, we cannot be sure that this object will remain alive, for example, a few milliseconds after this check.
+) on a background thread, we cannot guarantee that this object will remain alive, even just a few milliseconds after the check.

-An example of improper use of UObject on a background thread
+An example of incorrect usage of UObject on a background thread

 UObject* CreatedObject = NewObject<UObject>();